Outdoor Warning Siren System

 An Attack Warning signal is a 3 to 5 minute wavering siren.
 This signal means that an actual attack against the United States has been detected and that the Federal Emergency Broadcast System has been activated.

-In keeping with established policies, the Village of Northbrook will not issue the all clear for any Alert or Attack signals.
-Please monitor commercial radio and television for further information.
+The Village of Northbrook will not issue the all clear for any Alert or Attack signals.
+Please monitor local radio and television for further information.

 Things to Remember